 Acclaimed cellist Khari Joyner is quickly becoming sought after as one of the leading cellists of his generation.
-He has a following nationally and abroad, and has made a number of accomplishments including a concert series and teaching residency for over one thousand students in the Netherlands sponsored by the U.S. Embassy and The Hague, a teaching residency at the South Carolina Governor’s School for Arts and Humanities, and a performance in Alice Tully Hall with guest artists Hubert Laws and Boots Maleson for the Ron Carter at 75 concert with the Juilliard Jazz.
-His most recent accomplishments include his solo debut with the American Composers Orchestra at Carnegie Hall, performing the World Premiere of Carman Moore’s MADIBA for cello and orchestra under the direction of George Manahan, a private performance for President Barack Obama in the Oval Office, a performance of Britten’s Symphony for Cello and Orchestra as soloist with the Juilliard Orchestra, and the U.S. Premiere of the late Valentin Bibik’s Cello Concerto No. 2, with the New Juilliard Ensemble.
-Exemplifying outstanding achievement and leadership in his musical career, Joyner was awarded the William Schuman Prize at Juilliard’s 109th Commencement Ceremony.
+He has a following nationally and abroad, and has made a number of accomplishments including a concert series and teaching residency for over one thousand students in the Netherlands sponsored by the U.S. Embassy and The Hague, residencies at the University of British Columbia and the South Carolina Governor’s School for Arts and Humanities, and a performance in Alice Tully Hall with guest artists Hubert Laws and Boots Maleson for the Ron Carter at 75 concert with the Juilliard Jazz.
+His most recent accomplishments include the New York Premiere of Kaija Saariaho’s cello concerto Notes on Light with the AXIOM Ensemble, a solo debut with the American Composers Orchestra at Carnegie Hall, performing the World Premiere of Carman Moore’s MADIBA for cello and orchestra under the direction of George Manahan, a private performance for President Barack Obama in the Oval Office, a performance of Britten’s Symphony for Cello and Orchestra as soloist with the Juilliard Orchestra, and the U.S. Premiere of the late Valentin Bibik’s Cello Concerto No. 2, with the New Juilliard Ensemble.
+In addition, Joyner was recently awarded a 2017-2018 Career Grant from the Leonore Annenberg Fellowship for the Performing and Visual Arts.

 Other recent accolades include winning First Places in the Juilliard Concerto Competition, 12th Annual Sphinx Competition Junior Division, and an appearance on the Radio Show “From the Top” in El Paso, TX, after winning $10,000 as a Jack Kent Cooke Young Artist.
 In 2008, he became the ASTA Competition Georgia State winner and in 2007, he won the Atlanta Symphony Youth Orchestra (ASYO) Concerto Competition.
 He also served as Principal of the ASYO.
 Heralded by Atlanta Journal Constitution as “one of the most promising cellists in the country”, Joyner made his orchestral debut at 17, performing the Haydn C Major Concerto with the Atlanta Symphony under renowned conductor Robert Spano.
 He has also had numerous solo engagements with the Buffalo, New World, New Jersey, and Sphinx Symphonies performing the Elgar, Dvorak, and Boccherini Concertos.
 Joyner’s cello studies started at the age of eight, and his prodigious career was launched four years later in an unexpected way when he was asked to perform for the late Coretta Scott-King in a featured performance with his two older brothers in the KAJ trio.